 Vaccination is a simple and cost-effective way to save lives.
 Many consider the progress in immunisation to be one of humanity's greatest achievements.
 It’s easy to see why.
-Millions of lives are saved each year due to immunisation and multiple highly-infectious and deadly diseases have been nearly or fully eradicated, including smallpox and polio.
+Millions of lives are saved each year thanks to immunisation and multiple highly-infectious and deadly diseases have been nearly or fully eradicated, including smallpox and polio.
 Today, more than 30 infectious diseases can be prevented by vaccination.

 Vaccination is one of the most valuable health interventions in terms of lives saved relative to cost.
 A study by John Hopkins University found that for every dollar invested in immunisation, $16 are saved due to the reduced cost of illness and productivity loss.
 When accounting for the additional economic and social benefits of living a better life, every dollar invested returns $44 to society.